WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 features they want to support.

-We invite feedback from the community about any features that seem problematic or if there any features we missed out.
+We invite feedback from the community about any features that seem problematic or if there are any features we missed out.

 ### Verification